 The MG6 is a car that AROnline tracked from conception to its withdrawal from the UK market in 2016.
-It started out as a development of the Rover 75 or SAIC’s version of it – the Roewe 750 – and as such, has quite a bit of British DNA under its skin.
-It’s a car that I’ve had a love-hate relationship via AROnline, but on the whole, I still like the car, even though I struggled massively with the way it was marketed and sold across the UK.
+It started out as a development of the Rover 75 or SAIC’s version of it – the Roewe 750 – and, as such, has quite a bit of British DNA under its skin.
+It’s a car that I’ve had a love-hate relationship via AROnline, but, on the whole, I still like the car, even though I struggled massively with the way it was marketed and sold across the UK.

 This website is packed with lots of might-have-beens.
 There are so many prototypes that we’d like to have seen make production.
 It also features cars that didn’t sell as well as they should have, or were under-engineered.
 Or both.
 It’s the eternal soap opera.
-The MG6 slots just nicely into that playpen.
+The MG6 slots just nicely into that playbook.

-But as the history of BMC, Leyland, Austin Rover and Rover becomes ever more distant, and fades away into a more ironic and sometimes amusing narrative that encapsulates the worst of British industrial relations for lazy historians, we do need to put the newer output into some kind of context.
+However, as the history of BMC, Leyland, Austin Rover and Rover becomes ever more distant, and fades away into a more ironic and sometimes amusing narrative that encapsulates the worst of British industrial relations for lazy historians, we do need to put the newer output into some kind of context.
 And that’s probably had me looking at MG6s for sale, and thinking to myself, ‘I wonder…’

 Is it a classic?
 Will it be?
 Should it be?

 Regular readers will know that I’ve been in and around the classic car business for some time now.
-I’ve commented, written about and analysed the market for more than 15 years now, and in that time, I’ve come to realise that there are no surprises, just certainties.
+I’ve commented, written about and analysed the market for more than 15 years and, in that time, I’ve come to realise that there are no surprises, just certainties.
 And one of those is that all cars will become classic cars.
 Really?
 Yes, absolutely.

 It’s not a case of ‘if’, but ‘when’.
 And that is when the inequality of cars becomes apparent.
 Some cars become classics far more quickly than others.
-It’s usually attached to the supporter base of the maker, but other factors, such as motor sport success, stellar sales performance, or when being a gamechanger comes into play.
+It’s usually attached to the supporter base of the maker, but other factors, such as motor sport success, stellar sales performance, or being a gamechanger come into play.

 Probably some time away yet, because one of the things I’ve found is that having an interesting backstory does not take a car down the road to classicdom.
 Maybe it should.
 But it doesn’t.
 What it does do, though, is make them interesting to people like you an me.